 Buddhists sometimes get a bad rep for being all about the suffering.
-It’s hard to see this whilst looking at the Dalai Lama’s ever smiling face, but the Buddha’s first teaching was that life is suffering and death is always staple topic of discussion.
+It’s hard to see this whilst looking at the Dalai Lama’s ever-smiling face, but the Buddha’s first teaching was that life is suffering and death is always a staple topic of discussion.
 To cut suffering off at its root, you really have to go in there get your hands dirty.
-The endless ways is which we distract and numb ourselves won’t cut it.
+The endless ways in which we distract and numb ourselves won’t cut it.
 Western psychology agrees with this sentiment; psychiatrist Scott Peck describes mental wellness as “dedication to reality at all costs”.
 Increasingly, evidence shows that emotional suppression leads to long term health problems including asthma, reduced immunity, chronic pain and increased risk of certain cancers (1).
 The truth hurts, but denial hurts even more.

 3) Real happiness comes from within

 I know, it’s cliched.
 I’ve heard it 100 times before and yet I still can’t get my actions to align with this truth.
-Let’s take dinner time at the monastery; halfway through the day the delicious scent of homemade potato chips wafts through the hallway.
+Let’s take dinner time at the monastery; halfway through the day, the delicious scent of homemade potato chips wafts through the hallway.
 All afternoon I’m so distracted by salivating over the idea of potato chips.
 Eventually, dinner arrives and I eagerly help myself to a whopping serving, way more than anyone who has been sitting around all day should ever need to eat.
 But I am not satisfied.
 No, I want more potato chips.
 Fearing they might run out, I watch the line of people behind the potato chip bowl with anxious fervour whilst wolfing down the large pile on my plate.
-By the time the queue eventually dies down I feel so full and sick that I don’t even want to look at another potato chip.
+By the time the queue eventually dies down, I feel so full and sick that I don’t even want to look at another potato chip.
 After dreaming all day long about how they will bring me happiness, my dysfunctional relationship with potato chips has, in fact, led to suffering.
 The hungry hippo never learns.

 4) Happiness is in the details